 We assist clients – both businesses and individuals – in structuring their global operations to maximise tax efficiency bearing in mind the interaction of UK and overseas taxes.
-Such structures include suitable locations for a holding company, ownership of UK investment property by foreign residents, finance companies and ownership of intellectual property.
+Such structures may include suitable locations for a holding company, ownership of UK investment property by foreign residents, finance companies and ownership of intellectual property.

 Our team advises on everything in the UK from the basics of compliance, including the requirement to register, through to complex VAT planning.

-The team can also provide assistance with queries relating to excise, inland customs, import, export and intra-EU dispatch, and arrival procedures and formalities.
+The team can also provide assistance with queries relating to excise, inland customs, import and export procedures and formalities.

 Employers and those seconded often struggle to sort out how income should be taxed in each country, and to deal with the paperwork for tax, social security and pensions.
 We can minimise disruption to the business and highlighting opportunities to save ongoing costs.